pseewald/vim-anyfold/README.md

     ```vim
     autocmd Filetype <filetype> let anyfold_activate=1
     ```
-2. *Useful folding commands:* Using the spacebar to toggle folds is the most convenient way of dealing with folds.
-Note that this always recursively opens all folds under the cursor.
-You can easily refold by placing the cursor somewhere inside the open fold and hitting `zx`.
-Open all folds with `zR`.
+2. *Supported folding commands:* AnyFold uses `foldmethod=expr` to define folds.
+Thus all commands that work with expression folding are supported.
 3. *Fold display:* AnyFold's minimalistic display of closed fold assumes that folds are highlighted by your color scheme.
 If that is not the case, consider installing a suitable color scheme or highlight folds yourself by a command similar to

     ```vim
     hi Folded term=underline
     ```

-4. *Customization:* For expert configuration, AnyLoad triggers an event `AnyFoldLoaded` after initialisation.
+4. *Customization:* For expert configuration, AnyFold triggers an event `AnyFoldLoaded` after initialisation.
 This enables user-defined startup steps such as

     ```vim
     autocmd User AnyFoldLoaded normal zv